UQ4covid/uq4covid.github.io/vignettes/data/MetaWards/data/tierData/README.md

 (https://geoportal.statistics.gov.uk/datasets/wards-december-2019-boundaries-ew-bfc)[https://geoportal.statistics.gov.uk/datasets/wards-december-2019-boundaries-ew-bfc]

-The ZIP files must be unzipped and all data files (except the 2011 Ward Lookup) must be in the `TierData` folder before running `create2011to2019.R`.
+The ZIP files must be unzipped and all data files (except the 2011 Ward Lookup) must be in the `tierData` folder, and the working directory needs to also be set to this folder before running `create2011to2019.R`.
 This creates a new folder called `2011to2019Data` that can be added to the `MetaWardsData` repo.